Imuaz/binary_trees/README.md

 - It is not allowed to use global variables
 - No more than 5 functions per file
 - It is allowed to use the standard library
-- The prototypes of all functions should be included in a header file called `binary_trees.h`
 - All header files should be include guarded

 ## Header files:open_file_folder: